UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/hustles-and-survival.md

   Her life, once defined by the rhythms of motherhood, has been forcibly rewritten by the economic turmoil that has swept through Argentina.
 Until recently, her husband’s steady income was enough to support their family.
 But as the country’s financial instability deepens, what was once a stable foundation has crumbled, leaving Orellana with no choice but to step into the world of food delivery.

-  {% pullQuote { "quote": "I wanted to help him so that he doesn't sacrifice himself or kill himself so much, I decided to start working.", "attribution": "Orellana", "role": "Rappi driver" } %}
+  {% pullQuote { "quote": "I wanted to help him so that he doesn't sacrifice himself or kill himself so much, I decided to start working.", "attribution": "Milagros Orellana", "role": "Rappi driver" } %}

   Gig economy has become a central component for many people in Argentina to survive the economic crisis that has been haunting the country for over 100 years.
 And now with the new president imposing austerity measures to control the economy the ranks of the gig economy workers are swelling adding to the chaos and competition for extra money.
 It remains to be seen whether President Javier Milei’s cuts can create a more stable economy or not.